BlockchainCommons/libbitcoinrpc/README.md

 [![Build Status](https://travis-ci.org/bitcoinrpc/libbitcoinrpc.svg?branch=master)](https://travis-ci.org/bitcoinrpc/libbitcoinrpc)

+_This is a branch of https://github.com/gitmarek/libbitcoinrpc/.
+It has been branched because the original has badly fallen out of date.
+We are considering whether to make updates to this existing library or to switch to a different library for use with Learning Bitcoin._

 A C library for JSON-RPC Bitcoin API.

 The library provides basic routines to send RPC queries to a listening